We are thrilled to welcome transfer students and hope they seek our assistance when preparing to enter and arrive at the college.

 - The submission of documents in support of application for transfer credit, such as transcripts, syllabi, course outlines, or course descriptions should be original, unaltered documents.
 If the documents submitted are found to be forged, fraudulent, altered from the original, obtained under false pretenses, or otherwise deceptive (collectively referred to as fraudulent documents), Wade College may bar further admissions actions for students who have not yet matriculated, or may suspend or expel students who have matriculated.

 - Transfer credit may be awarded for courses taken while enrolled as a student at Wade College (concurrent enrollment) at other higher education institutions accredited by an organization recognized by either the Council for Higher Education Accreditation or the United States Department of Education.
-A Transfer Credit Evaluation Request form must be requested from the Office of the Director of Academic and Student Affairs and completed to obtain approval before enrolling in the concurrent course.
+A Transfer Credit Evaluation Request form must be requested from the Office of the Dean of Academic and Student Affairs and completed to obtain approval before enrolling in the concurrent course.

 - All transfer credit shall receive a notation of "CR" or "T" on the Wade College transcript.